tanselt/FormIgniter/documents/formigniter_readme.txt

 model - myform_model.php
 sql - sql.php

-Load the MVC files into /system/application/ in the relevant directories.
+Install CI HMCV from https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc make a copy of files in /system/application/modules
+@tanselt

 Build the database using the sql either running it directly from the command line or importing using a tool such a phpMyAdmin.